-If you’re having a tough time deciding between colour and monochrome and want to browse printers that are capable of both, check out guide to the best colour and mono laser printers in 2019.
+However, if you’re having a tough time deciding between color and monochrome and want to browse printers that are capable of both, check out our guide to the best color and mono laser printers in 2021.

 It’s not quite as a speedy as the HLL2395DW, but this imageCLASS model is no slouch.
 Designed for high-volume use, it sports a large automatic document feeder (ADF) and duplex (meaning both sides) prints onto paper by default.
 The Canon offers a plethora of connection options including USB, Ethernet, Wi-Fi and Wi-Fi Direct, and it supports Google Cloud Print, in addition its maker’s Canon Print Business and Google Mopria Print Service apps.
 It’s compact enough to fit onto a desk, which on the downside means there’s internal no room for optional paper trays - a negative if you’re thinking of printing on multiple paper sizes.

 The tiny and portable Laserjet Pro M15W combines the practicality of a mono printer with the footprint of an inkjet model.
 Perfect for those who work from home or in a cramped office and aren’t fussed about high-quality prints (its resolution is a meagre 600 x 600dpi), it prints quickly and reliably.
 Initial setup is a breeze despite its lack of an LCD display, which means you can’t tweak settings on the printer itself.
 However, this is made up for in HP’s excellent (and free) Smart app, which lets you scan and print documents wirelessly, in addition to printing from the cloud with support for Google Docs, Dropbox and Evernote.